 http://www.randomhouse.com/highschool/catalog/author.pperl?authorid=4484%22%20target=%22_blank%22 High school teacher’s guide to teach Ana Castillo’s works ]

-Her forthcoming novel, GIVE IT TO ME will be released May, 2014 with The Feminist Press, NY.
-The 20th anniversary updated edition of Massacre of the Dreamers will be released Nov.
+Her novel, GIVE IT TO ME was released May, 2014 with The Feminist Press, NY.
+It is currently nominated for a LAMBDA literary award.
+The classic, award winning collection of essays 20th anniversary updated edition of Massacre of the Dreamers was released Nov.
 1, 2014 (UNMP)